Algorithms on Minimizing the Maximum Sensor Movement for Barrier Coverage of a Linear Domain: Introduction

 \subsection{Related Work}

-Besides the results mentioned above, an $O(n)$ time $2$-approximation algorithm for the uniform \bcls\ was also given in \cite{ref:CzyzowiczOn09} and a variation of the decision version of the general \bcls\ is shown to be NP-hard \cite{ref:CzyzowiczOn09}.
-Additional results were also given in \cite{ref:CzyzowiczOn09} for the case $2\cdot\sum_{i=1}^nr_i<L$ (although in this case, $B$ cannot be entirely covered).
+Besides the results mentioned above, an $O(n)$ time $2$-approximation algorithm for the uniform \bcls\ was also given in \cite{ref:CzyzowiczOn09} and a variation of the decision version of the general \bcls, where one sensor is required to be in a given position in the final solution, is shown to be NP-hard \cite{ref:CzyzowiczOn09}; however, it is not known whether the general \bcls\ is NP-hard.
+Further, in the special case where the {\em order preserving} property holds, i.e., $y_1\leq y_2\cdots\leq y_n$ holds in an optimal solution, polynomial time algorithms exist for the general \bcls\ \cite{ref:CzyzowiczOn09}.
+Additional results were also given in \cite{ref:CzyzowiczOn09} for the case $2\cdot\sum_{i=1}^nr_i<L$ (although in this case $B$ cannot be entirely covered).

 Mehrandish {\em et al.}~\cite{ref:MehrandishOn11,ref:MehrandishMi11} also considered the line segment barrier, but unlike the \bcls\ problem, they intended to use the minimum number of sensors to form a barrier coverage, which they proved to be NP-hard.
 But, if all sensors have the same range, polynomial time algorithms were possible \cite{ref:MehrandishOn11,ref:MehrandishMi11}.
 Another study of the line segment barrier \cite{ref:CzyzowiczOn10} aimed to minimize the sum of the moving distances of all sensors; this problem is NP-hard \cite{ref:CzyzowiczOn10}, but is solvable in polynomial time when all sensors have the same range \cite{ref:CzyzowiczOn10}.
 In addition, Li {\em et al.}~\cite{ref:LiMi11} considers the linear coverage problem which aims to set an energy for each sensor to form a coverage such that the cost of all sensors is minimized.
 There \cite{ref:LiMi11}, the sensors are not allowed to move, and the more energy a sensor has, the larger the covering range of the sensor and the larger the cost of the sensor.